 Another element the prosecutor has to prove is that the defendant was “operating” a motor vehicle.
 The definition of operating is not extremely clear, however, a common misconception is the belief that a defendant has to be driving the vehicle at the time to constitute operating.

 There have been several cases in Michigan which have sustained operation when an individual was asleep and/or passed out in the vehicle.
 The circumstances of the case will dictate whether the individual is operating.
 Our Supreme Court concluded that operating should be defined in terms of the danger the OUIL (currently OWI) statute seeks to prevent which is the collision of a vehicle being operated by a person under the influence of intoxicating liquor with other persons or property.
 Once a person using a motor vehicle as a motor vehicle has put the vehicle in motion, or in a position posing a significant risk of causing a collision, such a person continues to operate it until the vehicle is returned to a position posing no such risk.

 In southwest Michigan, people turn to Hills at Law, P.C. for effective representation.
 Our attorneys have more than 100 years of combined experience and have taken action on behalf of various clients.
 We are committed to pursuing the best possible outcomes for our clients, ready to do everything to minimize the impact these charges will have on your life.

 Charged with Operating While Intoxicated?
 Contact Hills Law Today

-If you or a loved one has been arrested for drunk driving in Michigan, do not hesitate to contact Hills at Law, P.C.
+If you or a loved one has been arrested for drunk driving in Michigan, do not hesitate to call 866-243-7410 or contact Hills at Law, P.C.
 Our office in Kalamazoo is conveniently close to Western Michigan University and Kalamazoo College.